o-t-w/blog/src/content/blog/dark-mode.md

 As you can see in the above example, the `@media (prefers-color-scheme: dark)` styles are being applied when `color-scheme: dark` is used in the parent document.

 The same principle applies to SVG.
-Here's the contents of an `.svg` file:
+Here's the content of an `.svg` file:

 ```html
 <svg viewBox="0 0 100 100" xmlns="http://www.w3.org/2000/svg">